 Best Value in Welding Pants

 Just as not all FR pants are good for welding, not all good welding pants are FR rated.
-The Dickies heavy duck material easily repels light sparks and slag.
-Although not FR tested, the tight-weave 12-ounce 100% cotton fabric is naturally self-extinguishing and flame-resistant.
+The Dickies heavy duck material easily repels light sparks and weld spatter.
+Although not FR tested, the tight-weave 12-ounce 100% cotton is naturally self-extinguishing and flame-resistant.

-There’s no shortage of pockets in this carpenter-style jean, but the front pocket openings are tight.
-It’s difficult for sparks—and hands—to enter the pockets.
+There’s no shortage of pockets in this carpenter jean, but the front pocket openings are tight.
+It’s difficult for sparks-and hands-to enter the pockets.

 The utility pocket arrangement makes this a better welding pant for left-handed welders.
-There’s a hammer loop on the left and the pliers pocket on the right side.
+There’s a hammer loop on the left and the pliers pocket is on the right side.

-Even though pre-washed to soften and reduce shrinkage, it takes a handful of washings before these pants become comfortable to wear.
-And if you’re not used to duck canvas material, you’ll find it has less “give” than the same weight fabric in denim.
+Even though pre-washed to soften and reduce shrinkage, it takes a handful of washings before this work pant becomes comfortable to wear.
+And if you’re not used to duck canvas material, you’ll find it has less “give” than the same weight in denim.

 The relaxed fit, with extra room in the seat and thigh, offsets the lack of stretch in these durable pants.
-Just a hint of taper in the straight legs leaves plenty of room to fit over your boots.
+Just a hint of taper in the straight legs leaves the leg opening able to fit over your boots.

-A variation in size, especially across colors, is another area of concern with these welding pants.
+A variation in size, especially across colors, is another area of concern with this welding pant.
 Some determined buyers order extra pairs and perform their own quality control, returning any that don’t make the grade.